Building Schools for the Future

 Building Schools for the Future (BSF) was the name given to the British government's investment programme in secondary school buildings in England in the 2000s.
-The programme was ambitious in its costs, timescales and objectives, with politicians from all English political parties supportive of the principle but questioning the wisdom and cost effectiveness of the scheme.
-The delivery of the programme was overseen by Partnerships for Schools (PfS), a non-departmental public body formed through a joint venture between the Department for Children, Schools and Families (DCSF) (formerly the Department for Education and Skills), Partnerships UK and private sector partners.
+Around half of the work was procured under the private finance initiative.
+The delivery of the programme was overseen by Partnerships for Schools (PfS), a non-departmental public body formed through a joint venture between the Department for Children, Schools and Families (DCSF), Partnerships UK and private sector partners.
+The programme was cancelled in 2010.

+History

+The programme was announced by the then Prime Minister Tony Blair in 2004, with a budget of £55 billion.

+The private funding element of the programme was part of the increased use of private finance initiative (PFI) funding by successive Labour governments.
+BSF was ambitious in its costs, timescales and objectives.
 Fourteen local education authorities were asked to take part in the first wave of the Building Schools for the Future programme for the fiscal year 2005/6.
 By December 2009, 96 local authorities had joined the programme.

 In 2007 the programme was complemented by the announcement of a Primary Capital Programme, with £1.9 billion to spend on 675 building projects for primary schools in England over three years.